thalescomp/Project-Descriptions-for-Review/2D-Game-Development/Pong.md

 * Code your own computer paddle logic.

 ##Submitting Your Project
 The submission portal for this project is not open yet.
-Check back April 26th!
+You can view the rubric [here](https://review.udacity.com/#!/projects/7425879428/rubric).